SCHOLAR

 Asad Ahmed

-Asad Q. Ahmed is the Magistretti Distinguished Professor of Middle Eastern Languages and Cultures and Professor of Arabic and Islamic Studies in the Department of Middle Eastern Languages and Cultures and the Director of the Center for Middle Eastern Studies at the University of California, Berkeley.
+Asad Q. Ahmed is the Magistretti Distinguished Professor of Middle Eastern Languages and Cultures and Professor of Arabic and Islamic Studies at the University of California, Berkeley, where he also serves as Director of the Center for Middle Eastern Studies.
+An internationally recognized scholar of Islamic intellectual history, Professor Ahmed’s work has transformed contemporary understanding of the rational sciences in Islam and their development across the premodern Muslim world.

 Quran